codersforcauses/workshops/docs/2025-2026-summer-intermediate/getting-your-app-in-the-internet.md

     Server ->> Client Browser: HTML, CSS, JS file / JSON response
 ```

-## A Simple Practical Example of a Server: Your Laptop as a Server for your Phone
+## (Optional to follow) A Simple Practical Example of a Server: Your Laptop as a Server for your Phone

 ???+ warning "This will not work in more complicated Networking"
     This is a simple example to help you understand the concept.
 This will not work for complicated networking such as the one that university has